david3dworld/ArcGIS-Pro-Addin-Tool/README.md

    4) How to use Yield service

-      noted : If you want to know more details , please refer to the following link[Yield service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service).
+      noted : If you want to know more details , please refer to the following link[Ag-Analytics Yield service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service).

       if you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.